 All students are required to complete a Release and Authorization for Use or Disclosure of Protected Health Information Form (see appendix) which indicates that the student is authorizing the Clinical Compliance Coordinator to disclose their private health, immunological, criminal background, drug screen and any other information to any and all necessary clinical facilities that the student will be involved with, including Student Health Services.
-The Form is submitted once prior to the start of the third full week of classes in the first semester of the PT program.
+The Form is submitted once during the first full month of classes in the first semester of the PT program.